 Deep Work is about focusing deeply so you can thrive in your professional career.
 Cal Newport says reducing distractions and increasing our ability to concentrate will allow us to learn new skills faster and produce higher quality work.

 Atomic Habits is a guide to building good habits and breaking bad ones.
 James Clear says all our habits follow a 4-Step Habit Loop which includes: cue, craving, response and reward.
-You'll learn practical techniques to "hack" each step so you can achieve lasting personal change.
+He explains practical techniques to "hack" each step so we can achieve lasting personal change.